 - Notice your thoughts and emotions.
 Are you beating yourself up?
 Do you feel frustrated, depressed, anxious or angry while you work?

 - Acknowledge when your standards get in the way.
 Do you have trouble meeting a deadline, finishing a task or trusting others?

 Also, check out the 20 signs below.
-If you’re striving for perfection, bravo for realizing it.

 Not all perfectionists are the same

 I was 12 years old when I got my first makeover.

 My best friend Nat popped open her teal makeup box and grabbed the tweezers.
 As she shaped my brows, I breathed through clenched teeth.

 Then she picked up one makeup pencil after another.
 Small brushes stroked my eyes, lips and cheeks.
 Nat worked with the fervor of an artist.